TheOnlyWei/computer_vision/README.txt

 CALCULATE ALBEDO AND NEEDLE MAP

+	Type make all to make all four sample programs s1, s2, s3, s4
+	Follow the DIRECTIONS to apply the programs.

 			1. The formula I used for finding normal to a sphere is (used in s2):
 			(x-xc)^2 + (y-yc)^2 + (z-zc)^2 = r^2